Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Đại Đoàn KếtBáo Đại Đoàn Kết20/01/2025

 In 2024, humanity once again witnessed the explosion of robots.
-This is predicted to be even stronger in 2025 and the following years; with the development from robots to cobots and AI (artificial intelligence) robots.
+This is predicted to be even stronger in 2025 and the following years; with the development from robots to cobots and AI robots (artificial intelligence).
 So, how will that impact human life?
 Is it a disaster or an opportunity?

-Many people do not know that Europeans thought of robots around the 18th century.
+Many people do not know that Europeans had already thought of robots around the 18th century.
 In Japan, karakuri (mechanical) dolls were made during the Edo period (1603-1868).
-After the 20th century, in 1954, a robot capable of picking up and putting down objects was patented in the United States.
+Later in the 20th century, in 1954, a robot capable of lifting and placing objects was patented in the United States.
 From then on, the concept of industrial robots was officially born.

 brother 3